gsoft-inc/wl-squide/docs/guides/add-a-shared-dependency.md

 });
 ```

-When a dependency is shared between a host application and a remote module, the sharing options must be **configured on both ends**.
-Let's also set the `@sample/shared` as a `singleton` for the remote module:
+When a dependency is shared between a host application and a remote module, the sharing options must be **configured on both ends**:

 ```js !#7-11 remote-module/webpack.dev.js
 // @ts-check